Promotion of in-house zero emissions

-Steel slag Slag is a by-product that is separated and recovered from molten metal during metal refining.
-It is used as road base material and raw material for cement. is almost entirely utilized.
-Approximately 70% of blast furnace slag is used for cement, while steelmaking slag is used for materials for road bases, civil engineering work, fertilizer, soil improvement, etc.
+Almost all Steel slag Slag is a by-product that is separated and recovered from molten metal during metal refining.
+It is used as road base material and raw material for cement. is effectively utilized.
+Approximately 70% of blast furnace slag is used for blast furnace cement, while steelmaking slag is used for materials for road base layers, civil engineering work, soil improvement, marine environment improvement, fertilizer, etc.

 “Blast furnace cement,” a mixture of pulverized blast furnace slag and ordinary portland cement Hydraulic cement.
-Gypsum is added to clinker produced by calcinating raw materials containing silica, alumina, iron oxide and lime, and then the mixture is made into powder., contributes to a 40% reduction of CO2 emissions during manufacturing, since the cement-making process can be omitted.
-It also exhibits superior long-term strength and is registered as an Eco Mark product.
-Due to the effects of reduction in mining of natural crushed stone and less energy consumption in the cement making process, steel slug products are designated as a “designated procurement item” under the Green Purchasing Law, and included in the Common Specifications for Civil Engineering Work compiled by the Ministry of Land, Infrastructure, Transport and Tourism.
+Gypsum is added to clinker produced by calcinating raw materials containing silica, alumina, iron oxide and lime, and then the mixture is made into powder., contributes to a 40% reduction of CO2 emissions during manufacturing, since the cement clinker burning process can be omitted.
+The blast furnace cement also excels in long-term strength and is registered as Eco Mark-certified product.
+The steel slag products help reduce natural crushed stone mining and have the energy saving impact during cement manufacturing.
+As a result, they are designated as a “designated procurement item” under the Act on Promoting Green Procurement, and have been certified as recycled products by some local governments.

-Nippon Steel’s pavement materials, KATAMA™ SP, taking advantage of characteristics of steel slag, are used for forest roads and farm roads, as well as for weed preventive pavement to be installed near mega-solar panel installations and other locations.
+Nippon Steel’s pavement materials, KATAMA™ SP, are advantageously used in keeping with the characteristics of steel slag which hardens by reacting with water.
+They are used for forest roads and farm roads, as well as for weed preventive pavement to be installed near mega-solar panel installations and other locations.

 Granulated blast furnace slag

 Geo-Tizer™ made of steel slag can be mixed with soft soil (mud, such as surplus excavated soil from construction sites or farmland soil) to reform the soil to make it usable.
-Unlike conventional soil-improvement materials (i.e., cement and lime), this soil produces less dust, construction cost.
-The remediated soil is outstanding in compacting and can also be easy to be dug again, without being excessively solidified.
+Unlike conventional soil-improvement materials (i.e., cement and lime), this soil produces less dust, significantly reduces CO2 emissions, and is less expensive, enabling reduction of construction cost.
+The remediated soil is outstanding in compacting and can also be easily excavated, as it does not excessively solidify.

-Calcia modified soil, a mixture of steelmaking slag and dredged soil, has the beneficial effects of improving the strength and inhibiting the elution of phosphorus, the generation of hydrogen sulfide, etc. in dredged soil.
-It has also been used to improve the marine environment, including restoration of seaweed beds and creation of wetlands and tideland.
-In addition, Nippon Steel’s Beverly™ iron supply units, which are composed of steel slag and humus made from waste wood, provides iron needed for seaweeds to flourish, promoting regeneration of an area of the sea bed that had lost much of its living organisms.
+Calcia modified soil — a mixture of steelmaking slag calcia modifier and dredged soil — has been used to improve the marine improvement, such as by backfilling deep-dug seabed areas and creating shallow bottoms and tideland.
+In addition, Nippon Steel’s Vivary™ iron supply units, which are composed of steel slag and humus made from waste wood, provides iron needed for seaweeds to flourish, promoting regeneration of an area of the sea bed that had lost much of its living organisms.